StableBet

 The Cecil Dimension

 The Lockinge came with a poignancy that was understood by everyone present.
 Henry Cecil was ill.
 He had been ill for years, and those around him knew that Frankel was the final great chapter.
-The trainer stood at Newbury on a May afternoon in 2012 and watched the horse he had prepared since the animal was a yearling win the Group 1 that carried his racecourse's highest prestige.
+The trainer stood at Newbury on a May afternoon in 2012 and watched the horse he had prepared since the animal was a yearling win the Group 1 that carried the track's highest prestige.

 The Crowd's Response

 Both Newbury appearances produced something that is unusual in flat racing: crowds that were not merely watching a race but witnessing something they wanted to remember.
 Frankel at Newbury was one of the privileged experiences available to British racing enthusiasts in 2011 and 2012, and those who were there knew it at the time.
+The combination of a great horse, a great trainer in his last season, and a track that showed both to their best advantage created occasions that transcended the ordinary business of racing.

 Legacy & Significance